 1. Graduation from a recognized college or university having an accredited baccalaureate program satisfactory to the School of Nursing and the UCLA Graduate Division with an overall scholastic average of B (3.0 on a 4.0 scale) or better, or graduation with a baccalaureate degree from an international institution with a program satisfactory to the School of Nursing and the UCLA Graduate Division.

-Completion of approved prerequisite courses or equivalent with a minimum grade of C in the subjects listed below.
-All applicants to the MECN program must complete all approved prerequisite courses (other than Epidemiology) by the end of December 2023 for the Fall 2024 entry.
+Completion of approved prerequisite courses or equivalent with a minimum grade of C or better in the subjects listed below.
+All applicants to the MECN program must complete all approved prerequisite courses (other than Epidemiology) by the end of December 2024 for the Fall 2025 entry.
 AP course credit will only be accepted for one prerequisite course.

 • Chemistry (Inorganic, Organic, and Biochemistry)